The Formula For An Impactful PDP to Attract Your Digital Audience

 Your product name is your first selling point.
 The name you pick for your product can help you close a sale in a few words.
 For instance, if you own a beauty brand, and your product name is 'Triple-Action Toner' or 'Three-In-One Cleanser,' A potential buyer is already intrigued.
 A three-in-one means they have saved money on two other products because the one you are selling is multi-purpose.

-When it comes to other product information such as price, features, benefits, make sure it appears on the first page.
-This can be very hard, especially if you want to give your buyers all available information.
+When it comes to other product information such as price, features, and benefits, make sure it appears on the first page.
+This can be very hard, especially if you want to give your buyers all the available information.
 Luckily, there are many tricks around it.
-One such example is iconography, bold fonts and colors.
+One such example is iconography, bold fonts, and colors.

-You can highlight your product’s Unique Selling Point on product image with short phrases about the features and other relevant information, such as: ‘reliable and durable,’ ‘15% off,’ or ‘reusable.’
-Not only that it intrigues customers to learn more about your product, but it also helps them to safe their time before looking at more detailed information of the product by scroll it down.
+You can highlight your product’s Unique Selling Point on the product image with short phrases about the features and other relevant information, such as: 'reliable and durable,' '15% off,' or 'reusable.’
+Not only that it intrigues customers to learn more about your product, but it also helps them to save time before looking at the more detailed information about the product by scrolling it down.

 3. Write exceptional product descriptions

 Product descriptions are a summary of everything a potential buyer needs to know about your product.
 It’s vital for your product.
 What, then, makes an optimal product description?

 The secret is to put yourself in the shoes of the buyer.
 If you were buying this product, what would you hope to gain from it?
 What ingredients or features are you looking for specifically?
 Once you know the answer to this question, move to the next one: If you were given only forty-five seconds to sell this new product to my friend, what vital pieces of information would you relay?
 How would you entice them to buy this product?
 Now get to writing your short but sweet description.